espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Spiral Chimes.md

 * * *

 **Effect** You ring the chimes, blanketing everything in a 30 foot burst within 120 feet in visible, reverberating sound.
-This can negate invisibility, making creatures [[Concealed]] instead of [[Invisible]].
+This can negate invisibility, making creatures [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] instead of [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Invisible]].
 The duration and other effects depend on the result of each creature's attempt at a DC 30 reflex save.

 * * *